-The project is led by the United Nations Institute for Training and Research (UNITAR) through its Operational Satellite Applications programme (UNOSAT) working with the Commonwealth Secretariat, the Satellite Applications Catapult, Devex International, Radiant Earth, the UK Met Office, Sensonomic and the University of Portsmouth.
+The project is led by the United Nations Institute for Training and Research (UNITAR) through its Operational Satellite Applications programme (UNOSAT) working with the the Satellite Applications Catapult, the Commonwealth Secretariat, Devex International, the UK Met Office, Sensonomic, Spatial Days Ltd., and the University of Portsmouth.

 - 26.2% of the land area of Small Island Developing Nations (SIDS) are less than 5m above sea level

 - 29.3% of the population live at less than 5m above sea level

 - 96.5% of the area is ocean